balladbylionheart/Exchange-Hybrid-Tools/HybridMigration/migration-logs/README.md

 # Migration Logs Directory
+By Helen Najar, Lionheart | Ballad by Dragons

 ## **Purpose**
 The `migration-logs` folder is used to store log files generated during the execution of the **Hybrid Exchange to Office 365 Migration** process.
 These logs serve as a record of the migration status, errors, warnings, and other important messages that are useful for troubleshooting and auditing purposes.